 - details of any solicitors who are acting for you

-Please answer all of the above questions and send copies of all the documents requested as BVD will not normally be able to progress your case without the above information and documentation.
+BVD will not normally be able to progress your case without all requested information and documentation.

 When BVD receive your application they will first check that the evidence you have provided demonstrates that the dissolved company owned the freehold reversion.

 If BVD are not satisfied with the evidence provided they may ask you to make further enquiries.

 If BVD agree that the freehold or leasehold is bona vacantia they will decide how to dispose of it.
 BVD will consider disclaiming it and may disclaim without reference or prior notice to you.
 This is to ensure that they proceed in a cost effective manner that represents good value for the taxpayer and protects the taxpayer from possible liability.